CRCM-T-ALL-grp/CD9/bulkRNAseq/README.md

 ## Docker image

 > [!WARNING]
-> To execute the analysis, you must load the provided Docker image.
+> To reproduce the analysis, you must load the provided Docker image.
 > Docker must be installed on your system.
 > See https://docs.docker.com/install/ for installation instructions.